Medicine and Health

 Lund University offers three international Master's programmes within the subject area Medicine and Health.
-Click on the name in the list below to get to the programme webpage where you can read more about the specific programme, find information about the entry requirements, tuition fees and step-by-step instructions on how to apply.
+The University was recently ranked as one of the top 100 universities in the world for the study of medicine (QS World University Rankings by Subject 2022).
+Click on the name in the list below to access the programme webpage where you can read more about the specific programme, find information about the entry requirements, tuition fees and step-by-step instructions on how to apply.
 You can also download a programme fact sheet directly, using the links below.
 The fact sheets open in a new window.

-Medical Science, fact sheet for all specialisations (PDF)
+Medical Science, fact sheet for all specialisations (PDF, new tab)

 *The specialisation options are Audiology; Nursing; Occupational Therapy; Physiotherapy; Radiography; Reproductive, Perinatal and Sexual Health (Midwifery); Speech and Language Pathology.